ladybuginthemug/ladybuginthemug.github.io/content/writings/bestEmployee.md

 ```

-`fls` lists the files and directories and with that, we learned original file names.
+`fls` lists the files and directories and with that, we learned original file names and clues for future investigation.

 ```
 └─$ fls -o 2048 recoverfiles.dd